Habibu-Ahmad/ML-House-Price-Prediction/README.md

 6. **Regularization Techniques (L1 & L2)**
    - Implemented Lasso (L1) and Ridge (L2) regularization.
    - Explored the effect of different values of the regularization parameter (lambda) on model performance.
+   - Compared custom implementations with **scikit-learn’s Ridge and Lasso**.
    - **Regularization did not improve the model's performance.**

 ## Key Findings